x64dbg/blog/_posts/2025-02-17-analysis-at-scale-with-x64dbg-automate.md

 ### Bypassing Anti-Debug

-Stepping through the payload at this point reveals two anti-debug measures employed.
+Stepping through the payload at this point reveals two anti-debug measures.
 Let's modify our script to seek past anti-debug checks in addition to decryption, so we can debug fully unencumbered.

 ```python
 # Example 4: Circumvent and navigate past anti-debug